openstack-archive/flame/doc/source/usage.rst

       --auth_url AUTH_URL   Authentication URL.
 Defaults to env[OS_AUTH_URL].
       --os-auth-token OS_AUTH_TOKEN
                             User's auth token.
 Defaults to env[OS_AUTH_TOKEN].
+      --os-cert             Path to user's certificate needed to establish two-way SSL connection with the identity service.
+      --os-key              Path to the user's certificate private key.
       --insecure            Explicitly allow clients to perform"insecure" SSL (https) requests.
 The server's certificate will not be verified against any certificate authorities.
 This